CtrlK

 Trigger Term Quality

-Excellent coverage of natural terms users would say: 'fluid dynamics simulations', 'Navier-Stokes equations', 'shallow water equations', 'turbulence', 'vortex dynamics', 'geophysical flows', 'FFT', 'HPC'.
-These are domain-specific but exactly what users in this field would naturally use.
+Excellent coverage of natural terms a user would say: 'fluid dynamics simulations', 'Navier-Stokes', 'shallow water equations', 'turbulence', 'vortex dynamics', 'geophysical flows', 'CFD', 'pseudospectral', 'FFT', 'HPC'.
+These are the exact terms domain users would naturally use.

 3 / 3